grzegorzjudas/the-box-sizer/README.md

 # Extended bio

-## This repository serves as storage for my projects and apps that I think will be a good introduction to my skills for a potential employer.

-The projects presented here are finished.
-They reflect my current level of knowledge and programming skills.
-Although they are done, I'll be upgrading them when I gain the required knowledge to do so.

-## Personal introduction.

 My name is Szymon, but You can call me Simon if You like.
 After having multiple jobs first in physical labor and later on a couple of office jobs, I've started my own business in March 2019, although it was a startup for a couple of months before that.
 I wanted to work for myself and be artistically active.
 So I've opened a shop with hand-dyed yarn known as Slavica Yarns.

 Somewhere down the road, I got annoyed by my current online shop provider, so I've decided to learn to program and create my own.
 I was already using basic HTML and CSS to style the various pages in my shop, so how hard could it be?
 I admit, I've bitten off more than I could chew, learning to be a full-stack developer in a year was madness.